maymeridian/Tidal-Disruption-Classification/README.md

     (20%) Manifold Support (MLP & KNN): A Multi-Layer Perceptron (Neural Network) and K-Nearest Neighbors classifier.
 These non-tree-based models help identify TDE candidates that lie on the correct manifold in feature space but might be missed by decision boundaries.

-## Technical Details
+---
-### Algorithms & Implementation
+## Implementation Details

-The classification engine is a custom EnsembleClassifier implemented in src/machine_learning/model_factory.py.
+The classification model is `EnsembleClassifier` implemented in src/machine_learning/model_factory.py.
 It integrates:

     CatBoost: Utilized for its robust handling of categorical data and superior performance on tabular physics data.